kershrita/Data-Science-Roadmap/README.md

 - **Session 1**: Introduction to Data Science
   - Overview of data science as a field.
   - The data science pipeline and its stages.
+  - Importance of data science and it's tools.
   - Basic concepts, key terms.

 - **Session 2**: Introduction to Statistics